mariamkg00/meds-freshcair-capstone/README.md

   * no_prod_wells_out.csv

 `extraction/income_data.R`
-This script collects Census data on household income for California using the censusapi R package.
+Retrieves and processes U.S. Census data on median household income by census tract and county for California, using the American Community Survey (ACS) 5-year estimates for 2015-2019.
+It employs the tidycensus R package to access the data, formats the data for clarity and consistency, and saves the processed data sets to CSV files for census tract and county-level median household incomes..
 - Outputs:
   * ca-median-house-income.csv
   * ca-median-house-income-county.csv
   * scenario-prep

 `ccs_parameterization.R`
-This script contains the functions that calculate the cost of CCS for each field or refinery, depending on the amount of GHG emitted by the respective field or refinery.
+Integrates field-level oil production data with greenhouse gas (GHG) emissions factors and refinery-level emissions data to calculate comprehensive GHG emissions associated with oil extraction and refining processes.
+It prepares and merges these datasets for a selected year, computes field-level extraction emissions, aligns refinery data, and finally, combines both datasets to analyze and potentially solve for the mean value of a parameter ("b") in relation to carbon capture and storage (CCS) costs and GHG emissions across the extraction and refining sectors.
 - Inputs:
   * crude_prod_x_field_revised.csv (from `crude_prod_x_field.R`)
   * ghg_emissions_x_field_2018-2045.csv (from `forecast_ghg_emission_factors.R`)